-Following initiation into Aleister Crowley’s Ordo Templi Orientis, Lucifer Rising was intended as a celluloid homage to the order’s recognition of ancient Semitic, Babylonian and Egyptian gods.
+Following initiation into Aleister Crowley’s Ordo Templi Orientis, Lucifer Rising was intended as a celluloid homage to the order’s foundation on ancient Semitic, Babylonian and Egyptian deities.
 Inspired by Crowley’s poem Hymn to Lucifer, Anger’s project originated in San Francisco in 1966.
 His Lucifer wasn’t tainted by the Western-Christian devil, that confusion originates with a mistranslation (circa 1611) for the King James Bible.
-Anger’s Lucifer was the Greek ‘bringer of light’, the Promethean fallen angel who delivers divine knowledge to humankind.
-Lucifer is also the Roman name for the planet Venus in its early morning aspect.
+Anger’s Lucifer was the Greek ‘bringer of light’, Lucifer is also the Roman name for the planet Venus in its early morning aspect.
+Lucifer was the Promethean fallen angel who delivers divine knowledge to humankind.

 There was a previous disagreement over $700 that was invested in marijuana, instead of instruments.
 As Anger later commented in Magier des Untergrundfilms, shot during the making of Lucifer Rising II, “the angel of light turned out to be a devil in disguise.”
 Worse still, his Lucifer was now involved with the devil incarnate – Charles Manson.
 For all the mystique surrounding Manson, he was nothing more than a celebrity hustler who resorted to supplying drugs to ingratiate himself.
 A failure, he bitterly retaliated with a psychotic extortion racket that resulted in multiple murders.

 Supposedly, when Beausoleil’s vehicle broke down in the desert, he was seduced into Manson’s “family” of dumpster harpies.
 Allegedly the stolen Lucifer Rising footage was “held ransom” at Manson’s lair, The Spahn Movie Ranch, a derelict film location in the desert.
 Anger was briefly hospitalised for exhaustion and while still furious, but not wanting to battle the devil, Anger quit the US for Britain.
-Whether Anger flew into one of his rages and split in a tantrum it proved a wise decision, since thing in California got increasingly dark for Beausoleil who was jailed for his involvement in Manson’s instigated murder of Gary Hinman in July 1969.
+Whether Anger flew into one of his rages and split in a tantrum it proved a wise decision, since thing in California got increasingly dark for Beausoleil who was jailed for involvement, the Manson’s instigated, murder of Gary Hinman in July 1969.
+An ‘Angery‘ hex?

-Whether an early cut or work-in-progress of Lucifer Rising was ever publicly screened in 1967 remains a mystery.
-There was however a poster printed, designed by Rick Griffin.
+…The only ephemeral evidence would seem to be a poster dated 1967, designed by Rick Griffin.
 He lifted an 1870 engraving by Gustave Dore of Lucifer rising to heaven from an illustrated edition of Milton’s 17th C.E. epic poem Paradise Lost.
 In 2013, I showed a copy to Anger and dared to inquire- he was professionally dismissive: “just an early version“.
 However, according to Beausoleil, in Landis’ biography, the poster was printed prior to filming as a promotional tool to raise funds….
 It was printed Bonaparte who produced merchandising posters for psychedelic venues such as Avalon Ballroom and sold via the headshop network.